kushtekriwal/Deep-Learning-Class/hw1/README.md

 If you check out [nn/layers/layer.py](nn/layers/layer.py) you will see a lot of complicated python-foo.
 You can pretty much ignore all of it.
 Importantly though, all of your neural network based operations will inherit from `Layer`.
 This helps create and track the computation graph.
 When you overload `Layer` you will need to implement a `forward` and `backward` function.
+There is also a `parent` which helps create the graph.
+For this homework you can ignore that field.
+It has been taken care of by the `SequentialLayer`.

 The `forward` function should take an input array and return a new array (not in place).